 The goal of the National Sexuality Education Standards (NSES) is to provide clear and consistent guidance on the essential minimum, core content sexuality education provided to K-12 pupils nationwide.
 The standards offer consistent guidance on essential minimum content for sex education nationwide.
 Key points include:

-Health Connected’s curricula undergo a rigorous review process to ensure medical accuracy, alignment with state requirements, and consistency with best practices in adolescent sexual health and youth development.
-Below is an overview of the reviews that our curriculum series has completed.
+Our curricula undergo a rigorous review process to ensure medical accuracy, alignment with state requirements, and consistency with best practices in adolescent sexual health and youth development.
+To learn more about the legal compliance and medical reviews that our curriculum series has undergone, explore the drop-down menu below.

 Periodically, the California Healthy Kids Resource Center (CHKRC), along with the Adolescent Sexual Health Work Group (ASHWG), conducts a review of sexual health curricula in accordance with CHYA.
 This review evaluates 39 items for compliance with the following goals in mind: